 The Fund Manager has made an assessment of the Fund's ability to continue as a going concern and is satisfied that the Fund has the resources to continue in business for the foreseeable future.
-Furthermore, the management is not aware of any material uncertainties that may cast significant doubt on the Fund's ability to continue as a going concern.
+Furthermore, management is not aware of any material uncertainties that may cast significant doubt on the Fund's ability to continue as a going concern.

-4. SIGNIFICANT ACCOUNTING POLICIES
+4. MATERIAL ACCOUNTING POLICIES

-4.1 New Standards
+4.1 New Standards, Interpretations and Amendments Adopted by the Fund